 - Buyer's Guide

-When my wife and I started getting serious about the future during our love-struck dating days, we began talking about what kind of family we envisioned.
+Contamination particles are a lot like children.
+Let me explain: when my wife and I started getting serious about the future during our love-struck dating days, we began talking about what kind of family we envisioned.
 We both wanted a large family and for our kids to be close in age in hopes they would have a closer bond when they became adults.

 Fast forward a few years, and we had our first four children within five years.
 Little did we know that the impact of each additional child would be more of a multiplication factor than simple addition.
 When our youngest turned 5, we decided we wanted one more and chose to adopt a fifth child, knowing full well that life would double for us once again.

 Much like the multiplication factor for how quickly our home requires a deep cleaning based on the number of children we have, how clean or dirty your oil is can be determined by multiplying the number of particles you count (or your IoT monitoring system counts for you) in the fluid, according to the cleanliness code developed by the International Organization for Standardization (ISO).